 Let’s do some crafts

-Nothing says “I love you” more than letting your kids join you with building DIY crafts and we happen to have a very easy project here that is perfect for all age groups.
+Nothing says “I love you” more than letting your kids join you in building DIY crafts and we happen to have a very easy project here that is perfect for all age groups.
 It’s called mummy boxes and these are essentially boxes for different kinds of treats that are dressed up as mummies.

 You know how kids thrive with novelty items and who says that we always have to buy the ones made with plastic.
 The great thing about these mummy boxes is you get to decide what goes into them and what they get at the bottom when they finish all the candy.
 This is a great way to engage your kids and get some nutrition in them in the middle of the day when their energies are flagging.